drvinceknight/Introduction_to_OOP/index.md

 ## [Challenges](./Challenges)

 You can find the past challenge [here](./Challenges).
-When available the current challenge will also be there.
+This year's challenge is also there.